EternalTrail/eeVR/README.md

 It is neccesary Horizontal FOV is under 160°.

+If you set same angle for Horizontal FOV and Vertical FOV both, eeVR makes panorama image from front render image only.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.